kkujansuu/gramps/addons/DoYouKnowYourFamily/README.md

 You can play again or quit.

 Is this the world's first game within a genealogy application?
+(No it isn't, see e.g. https://www.familysearch.org/en/blog/familysearch-interactive-apps).

 ## Notes